Health and Wellness Intern/Health Center Assistant

 Paid orientation, ongoing professional development, and the opportunity to apply for a $25,000 Dietrich Award

 Internship hiring schedule

-Jan 15: Interviews begin and offers extended and continue on a rolling basis
+Jan: Interviews begin and extend on a rolling basis